“Willpower is like a muscle: The more you train it. The stronger it gets.” – Anonymous

 Control Your Mind and Challenge Yourself To Say No

 It’s Challenge time!!

 There’s nothing wrong with having a “treat meal or snack” once a week, but when you have it 7 days in row there’s a problem.
-Challenge yourself for a week to say no. A couple summers ago I went to my coach’s BBQ and she had my favorite donuts from a place called “The Rolling Pin” here in Toronto.
+Challenge yourself for a week to say no. A couple summers ago I went to my coach’s BBQ and she had my favourite donuts from a place called “The Rolling Pin” here in Toronto.
 They were mini donuts too, which you would think are better for you than the normal sized ones.
-However I didn’t eat any because I didn’t see my favorite flavour.
-All the donuts there are good, but I thought these ones might not be my favorite so why bother?
+However I didn’t eat any because I didn’t see my favourite flavour.
+All the donuts there are good, but I thought these ones might not be my favourite so why bother?
 It’s all about training your brain and having the right mindset!